Frequently Asked Questions

 Can the Board help me get into a residency training program?

 Neither the Board nor its staff can help someone with acceptance into a residency training program.
 All interested individuals must enter the National Resident Matching Program for entry into graduate medical education programs.
-See information regarding the match on the NRMP website: http://www.nrmp.org/.
+See information regarding the match on the NRMP website (click HERE).

 What locations qualify for the Physicians for Rural Areas Assistance loan repayment programs?

-Currently, there are 119 rural underserved areas in the state.
-“Rural underserved area” means a GBPW-approved rural county in Georgia with a population of 50,000 or less, according to the most recent United States decennial census or any hospital or facility operated by or under the jurisdiction of the following Georgia Agencies: Department of Public Health, Corrections, Juvenile Justice or Behavioral Health and Developmental Disabilities.
-Facilities falling under jurisdiction of the mentioned state agencies must include physician employment by an approved agency or, in the case of contracted employment, the physician must be treating patients of the approved agency with equal provisions given to that agency's missions.
+Currently, there are 119 rural underserved counties in the state.
+“Rural underserved area” means a GBHCW-approved rural county in Georgia with a population of less than 50,000 according to the most recent U.S. Census.
+Also eligible are practice locations in nonrural counties for any hospital or facility operated by or under the jurisdiction of the following Georgia Agencies: departments of Public Health, Corrections, Juvenile Justice, or Behavioral Health and Developmental Disabilities.
+Facilities falling under the jurisdiction of the aforementioned state agencies must include physician employment by an approved agency or, in the case of contracted employment, the physician must be treating patients of the approved agency with equal provisions given to that agency's missions.
 For other loan repayment programs, see Board’s website for information.

 For loan repayments, if I work in a county that is not rural and underserved, do I still qualify for loan repayments?